The quality of a bicycle wheel is in the building

 Stainless steel double butted spokes are lighter in weight and will produce a bicycle wheel that feels more lively and responsive to ride than an equivalent wheel built with plain gauge spokes.
-Club cyclists and other keen leisure cyclists will usually choose double butted spokes at a cost of £60 per wheel.
+Club cyclists and other keen leisure cyclists will usually choose double butted spokes.

-Sapim race spokes are even better quality than the standard butted spoke.
-You can choose them for your wheel at £65.
+Sapim race spokes are superb quality and are my standard double butted spoke.
+You can choose them for your wheel at £80.

 Sapim Laser spokes are the lightest spoke available.
 These spokes produce a very light and responsive wheel suitable for the most demanding club cyclist.
 They are also the closest match to the classic 15g/17g double butted spokes that were used in years gone by but which are no longer available.
 Sapim laser spokes are available at £100 per wheel.